Traffic Splitting

 Requirements

 To use Traffic Splitting, you must have a service in your tech stack that can forward requests based on the URL pattern.
-We have included examples for Microsoft IIS, NGINX and Cloudflare.
+We have included examples for different software and platform providers.

 Selecting in-scope Paths